mit-rss/tesse_install/README.md

 * Final Race Course: [https://www.youtube.com/watch?v=MItig9HHPyk&ab_channel=MITSPARKLab](https://www.youtube.com/watch?v=MItig9HHPyk&ab_channel=MITSPARKLab)
 * MIT TESSE repository: [https://github.com/MIT-TESSE/](https://github.com/MIT-TESSE/)

+## Computer Specs Survey

+Before you start on the install below, please fill out this form: https://forms.gle/F2nZF36xe85Bzqex5

+We are collecting this information to see if anyone will have potential problems with running the following simulator.

 ## ROS Bridge in VM

 **NOTE: We will now set up the ROS bridge inside your VM - if you are running native Linux and not using a VM, you can set up the ROS bridge on your native machine.**